kamsza/io_django/README.md

     # ./setup.sh

-For now, the `setup.sh` script only creates a `0tdns` user in the system.
+For now, the `setup.sh` script creates a `0tdns` user in the system and adds an entry in root's crontab.
 Some other setup-related stuff might be added to it later.

-One might wonder why there isn't a single script to install files and create the user?
+One might wonder why there isn't a single script to install files and setup the system?
 The reason is, again, to make things easier for distros.
 Packager would install software to a directory and make a package from it (using appropriate tools, of course).
-They would use `setup.sh` to create a script, that is attached to the package and run at installation.
+They would use commands from `setup.sh` to create a script, that is attached to the package and run at installation.

 Now, execute: